jayfmil/miller_ecog_tools/README.md

 ### Subject Level Analyses

 The core object upon which everything else is built is the `Subject`.
-The `Subject` class has two required attributed, `.task` and `.subject`.
+The `Subject` class has two required attributes, `.task` and `.subject`.

 `task` must be a valid experiment run in the RAM project.
 Valid tasks currently: `['RAM_TH1', 'RAM_TH3', 'RAM_YC1', 'RAM_YC2', 'RAM_FR1', 'RAM_FR2', 'RAM_FR3']`. `subject` must the subject code of a subject who ran in a given `task`.
 If a valid task is entered with an invalid (or no) subject code, the list of valid subjects will be returned.